Harassing Phone Calls

 Dealing With Harassing Phone Calls

-To file a harassment complaint, go to University Police, located in the Student Health Center building.
+Report all complaints of telephone harassment to University Police.
+To file a harassment complaint, stop by University Police, located in the Student Health Center building.
 Be sure to have the following information:

 - Whether the calls were initiated on campus or off campus (on campus rings once, off campus rings twice)